ᐊ home

 May 23rd, 2026 -- Ojai, CA

 I really need to start packing and cleaning today.
-I am beginning to feel behind and nxious about it.
+I am beginning to feel behind and anxious about it.
 I am working on going through and getting rid of clothes.
 It is my least favorite task in history.
-I also need to clean my kitchen and pck one suitcase of clothes.
+I also need to clean my kitchen and pack one suitcase of clothes.
 I am writing this to hold myself accountable.

 I just started a new book.
 It's called A Head Full of Ghosts by Paul Tremblay.
 I have loved every book by Paul Tremblay I have read.
 I am already transfixed by this book.